BearDooks/beardooks.github.io/_posts/2017-01-22-working-with-slack.markdown

 ---
+layout: post
-title: Working With Slack
+title: "Working With Slack"
-date: 2017-01-22 08:00:40 -05:00
+date: 2017-01-22 08:00:40 -0500
+author: Chuck Lindblom

 categories:
   - Rants
   - Tech News
   - Uncategorized
 tags:
   - apps
   - channels
   - code
   - organization
   - slack
   - Website
-layout: post
-author: Chuck Lindblom
 ---
 Slack is a relatively new product in the market that has had some seriously amazing growth.
 The Team Communication app has not only broken into the market, it has taken it by storm.

 ## What Is Slack?